Kwts30/LSDOJ-Case-Filing-System/README.md

-# DOJ Auto-Fillup System
+# DOJ Auto-Fillup System (Pure Frontend Edition)

-An all-in-one web-based document management and auto-fillup system for DOJ paperwork, designed for FiveM servers (such as Ruthless).
-This project was created by KWTS for hobby and personal use, but is open to collaboration and improvement!
+A lightweight, fully client-side (no backend required) auto-fill generator for DOJ-style documents used in FiveM roleplay servers.
+Generates high-resolution PNG images directly in the browser.

 ## Table of Contents